-Employers who are paying flat-rate expenses to their employees which exceed £10 per week must include these sums in their employers ITIS return and the employee must keep records of the expenditure incurred and may make a detailed claim on their 2020 income tax return.
+Employers who are paying flat-rate expenses to their employees which exceed £10 per week must include these sums in their employers ITIS return and the employee must keep records of the expenditure incurred and make a claim on their income tax return.

 If the sum exceeds £10 per week then the employer must include these sums in their employers ITIS return.
-The employee must keep records of the expenditure incurred and may make a detailed claim on their annual income tax return.
+The employee must keep records of the expenditure incurred and make a claim on their income tax return.

 If there is any element of choice for the employee to work from home, the full subsidy is taxable.